 The Utility Room is barren and rocky.
 The scale is immense, and in VR it feels like it.
 Upon arriving at the entrance to the Room, the player causes an accident, leading to them getting trapped inside.
 The aim is to make it out alive.

 The Utility Room is a surreal and unsettling place.
 Players will find many areas tense and scary.
 It does not scare in the same way a horror game would.
 A pervading sense of megalophobia and fear of the unknown runs through the game.
 The player is trespassing.
 The world is a lot bigger than they are.
 The environments are peculiar and unnatural.
 Organic yet made entirely out of stone.
 The room is alive and hollow.
 Ancient and awake.

 The cosmic caretaker aka 'Bin Man' is known to be the one who oversees the room.
-It is rumoured that he was personally employed by GOD some time around The Big Bang to manage the maintance and heavy lifting thats required to keep existence stable and temporal.
+It is rumoured that he was personally employed some time around The Big Bang to manage the maintance and heavy lifting thats required to keep existence stable and temporal.

 The player meets ‘Bin Man’ late, ending the journey with a sequence of experimental VR environments akin to a videoart piece that serves to reprimand the player for trespassing in the world

 Whilst I refer to The Utility Room as a game, it is not gameplay heavy.
 It is primarily conceptual.
 There are two forms of jumping in-game.
 A traditional 'jump' and 'Leap'.
 Some gaps can be jumped normally, larger gaps will require you to leap.